maxiSandoval/playwright_bdd/readme.md

 ## Page Object example
 This test is using a standard page object model, where the selectors and functions are group inside a class.

-Example is given with and without the bdd layer

 Alternative format that uses files instead of objects to group the pages can be found [here](https://github.com/cmoir/playwright-pytest-pagefile-example)